SECURITIES AND EXCHANGE COMMISSION

 Earnings Conference Call Information

-Assertio’s management will host a conference call to discuss the second quarter 2020 financial results today:
+Assertio’s management will host a conference call to discuss the first quarter 2021 financial results today:

 Assertio is a leading commercial pharmaceutical company bringing differentiated products to patients.
 The Company has a robust portfolio of branded prescription products in three areas: neurology, hospital and pain and inflammation.
 Assertio has grown through business development including licensing, mergers and acquisitions.
-The Company seeks to leverage its commercial excellence to be the partner of choice.
 To learn more about Assertio, visit www.assertiotx.com.